It's a rule: if you want to look ahead, don't forget to look back. The past is a prologue, and one must know how to read it.

 9. Hyperfast transport

 While we will likely see the first Hyperloop completed by the end of the decade, it probably won't be for the "simple" commuter.
 The 30s will be the defining decade for Hyperloop and other super transport technologies.

 This of course causes NASA's plans to take us to Mars by some years (at least in my forecast).
 Even for the Moon (where a mission is scheduled for 2024) I start to cultivate doubts.

-I am sure that cryptocurrency will be an important economic and financial part in the 2020s, but I don't think it will replace any standard monetary system.
-My predictions for the near future say that “crypto” will become a stable platform for a wider variety of accounting systems and secure transactions.
+I am sure that cryptocurrency will be an important part of the economy and finance in the 2020s, but I don't think it will replace any standard monetary system.
+My predictions for the near future say that "crypto" will become a stable platform for a wider variety of accounting systems and secure transactions.